 I'm sure you've noticed that there seems to be an increasing amount of hype around safety razors.
 But why?
 It seems like a step backwards, right?
 I mean after all, safety razors were the link between straight razors and today's disposable and cartridge razors, and they date all the way back to the 19th century.
-So why, in 2019, is there this sudden urge to re-visit the safety razor?
+So why, all of a sudden, is there this urge to re-visit the safety razor?
 I'll tell you.

 However, when you get past the initial costs and start needing replacement blades, the safety razor looks like a hero.
-Typically, one double-edge blade lasts me at least seven shaves, so theoretically I would need 52 blades per year.
-The average cost of one double-edge blade is $0.24, making my yearly total $12.48.
+Typically, one double-edge blade lasts me at least five shaves, so theoretically I would need 73 blades per year if I shaved every day.
+The average cost of one double-edge blade is $0.24, making my yearly total $17.52.

 For the disposables, lets assume you get seven shaves per razor (might be a little ambitious, but we'll give them the benefit of the doubt).
 Each razor costs $2, making the yearly total $104.

 Now to the cartridge razors.
 You can find a pack of 12 replacement cartridges for $40, and they claim that you can get a month of shaving per cartridge.
 I was once a cartridge guy, and I never got anywhere near this kind of life, but again, we'll give them the benefit of the doubt.
 So here, you're looking at $40/year.